-In late March 2019, the IDMC recommended to continue the trial until the appropriate number of events has occurred."
-Since the study is very near to its end, they should have a fairly clear idea whether it can be successful or not.
-If it could not be successful, they could have called it "futile" as other IDMCs did for Biogen, Abbvie and Clovis in the past few months.
+In late March 2019, the IDMC recommended to "continue the trial until the appropriate number of events has occurred."
+Since the study has been going on for 8.5 years, the last patients were enrolled three years ago and is finally very near to its end, they should have a fairly clear idea whether it can be successful or not.
+If it could not be successful, they could have called it "futile" as other IDMCs did for Biogen, Abbvie, Mallinckrodt and Clovis in the past 6 months.